 The ASC records visits to this website and logs the following information for statistical purposes:

 - files requested

 The information is used to analyse our server traffic.
 No attempt will be made to identify users or their browsing activities except where authorised by law.
 For example in the event of an investigation, a law enforcement agency may exercise their legal authority to inspect the internet service provider's logs.

 If you send us an email message we will record your contact details (in accordance with government record keeping standards).
 This information will only be used for the purpose for which you have provided it.
 We will not use your email for any other purpose and will not disclose it without your consent except where such use or disclosure is permitted under an exception provided in the Privacy Act.

 When users choose to join a mailing list their details are added to that specific mailing list and used for the stated purpose of that list only.
 You will not be added to any mailing list without your consent.

 As a user, you need to be aware of inherent risks associated with the transmission of information via the Internet.
 If you have concerns in this regard, the ASC has other ways of obtaining and providing information.
 Normal mail, telephone and fax facilities are available.

-The ASC is not responsible for the privacy practices or the content of the linked web sites and the other pages hosted by the ASC on behalf of non-ASC agencies and organisations.
+The ASC is not responsible for the privacy practices or the content of the linked web sites or of other content hosted by the ASC on behalf of third party agencies or organisations.